AMProduction-hub/boundlessandtimelesswiki/03.PlayerLog&Handouts/Mechanics/CLI/classes/cleric.md

 The question has long been debated: Does a mortal become a cleric as a consequence of deep devotion to one's deity, thereby attracting the god's favor?
 Or is it the deity who sees the potential in a person and calls that individual into service?
 Ultimately, perhaps, the answer doesn't matter.
 However clerics come into being, the world needs clerics as much as clerics and deities need each other.

 If you're playing a cleric character, the following sections offer ways to add some detail to that character's history and personality.

+> [!quote] A quote from Xanathar
+>
+> I don't understand the attraction of gods.
+Why would anyone worship anything other than me?

 ## Temple
 _Source: Xanathar's Guide to Everything_